 What to Put on Spaghetti

 So what should you put on your spaghetti?
 Anything you like.
-We each have our own favorites, though most people serve spaghetti with a tomato sauce over it.
+We each have our own favorites, though most people serve spaghetti with tomato sauce over it.
 Some people like to add a nice grated Parmesan or Romano cheese to that.
-Sauce is also sometimes called gravy.
-I believe that gravy is brown and sauce is red.
+The sauce is also sometimes called gravy.
+I believe that the gravy is brown and the sauce is red.

 Sometimes meats like beef or sausage are added to the sauce.
 Other times pasta is served with oil and garlic, pesto, mushroom, or a clam sauce.
 There are so many ways to dress up this delicious food.